Kyl67899/Kyl67899/README.md

 # Hello there! 👋

 # About Me:
 I am a freelance web developer who has 2+ years of experience in frontend engineering where I am able to use various frontend technologies.
-I have gained extensive knowledge through IBM Web Development, Sofware Engineering, React, and Fullstack courses through EDX and coursera and currently a student/Intern at FrontEnd Simplified.
+I have gained extensive knowledge through IBM Web Development, Sofware Engineering, React, and Fullstack courses through EDX and coursera and currently a student at FrontEnd Simplified.
 I am knowledgeable and proficient in various programming languages such as HTML/CSS, JS, React, React UI, Python, and SQL.
 I am looking for an internship or entry-level position as a web developer, Software engineer, software developer, and frontend developer. 📫 I am reachable by email at kyleparsotan@gmail.com by 👯 discord:  or by phone 631.790.9799.
 I am always open to team projects and freelancing.

 # Projects
 The bike store